privacysandbox/protected-auction-services-docs/bidding_auction_services_system_design.md

   * The BuyerFrontEnd returns all bids ([AdWithBid][35]) to SellerFrontEnd service.

+##### Priority Vector

+B&A supports [Priority Vectors](https://github.com/WICG/turtledove/blob/main/FLEDGE.md#35-filtering-and-prioritizing-interest-groups), enabling adtechs to perform interest group filtering prior to bidding based on a calculated priority.

+In the SelectAd request, sellers can specify the [priority_signals](https://github.com/privacysandbox/bidding-auction-servers/blob/68c22a0c61d8320b655328dcfe0b28c59fd69475/api/bidding_auction_servers.proto#L938) and [priority_signals_overrides](https://github.com/privacysandbox/bidding-auction-servers/blob/68c22a0c61d8320b655328dcfe0b28c59fd69475/api/bidding_auction_servers.proto#L846) fields, which are combined and sent to each buyer participating in the auction through the [priority_signals](https://github.com/privacysandbox/bidding-auction-servers/blob/68c22a0c61d8320b655328dcfe0b28c59fd69475/api/bidding_auction_servers.proto#L1132) field of the GetBids request.

+The BuyerFrontEnd Service calculates the priority by computing the dot product of the GetBids request’s priority_signals with the priority_vector associated with each interest group.
+These priority_vectors are retrieved as a part of the real-time bidding signals from the Buyer’s key/value service.
+Any interest groups with a calculated priority of zero or higher, or those without a supplied `priority_vector`, are then forwarded to the Bidding Service for bid generation.

+B&A uses `browserSignals.*` as `deviceSignals.*`, given [deviceSignals](https://github.com/privacysandbox/bidding-auction-servers/blob/68c22a0c61d8320b655328dcfe0b28c59fd69475/api/bidding_auction_servers.proto#L205) may refer to browserSignals or androidSignals.

+For comprehensive details and examples of priority calculation for interest groups, please refer to the Turtledove documentation.

   #### Bidding service
   The Bidding service runs in the TEE on a supported cloud platform.
 The service is based on the gRPC framework and provides an endpoint [GenerateBids][34], that receives requests from